Relationship Marketing PG (11423.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Enthusiastic engagement is expected from students' part.
 Teaching team will provide best effort to maximize student learning.
 We need to have good relationship to understand relationship marketing.

 If you need any special support, contact with lecturer directly.

-Physical participation is required for tutorials, otherwise, students will lose mark for that particular tutorial.
-To pass this unit, each student needs to take part all assessments and get at least 50% of marks in total.
+Class participation is required for tutorials, otherwise, students will lose mark for that particular tutorial.
+To pass this unit, each student needs to get at least 50% of marks in total.

 Required IT skills

 Students are expected to have word processing skills, be able to use browsers and be able to research on-line using the university's data bases.
 SPSS training will be provided by lecturer, no need to have any prior experience.